Oakland Community College provides a number of student support services, including counseling and career planning, financial

 Accessibility Compliance Center and Educational Support Services (ACCESS)

 The ACCESS program provides a network of support services for special population students.
-These students include: students with disabilities, students whose English is their second language, academically disadvantaged students (below a 2.0 GPA),
+These students include: students with disabilities; students whose second language is English; and academically disadvantaged students

-Students with disabilities are supported through ACCESS accommodations including but not limited to: sign language interpreters, note takers, alternative testing arrangements, specialized equipment, tutoring and counseling.
+Students with disabilities are supported through ACCESS accommodations including, but not limited to: sign language interpreters, note takers, alternative testing arrangements, specialized equipment and tutoring.

-Services are provided through ACCESS to students whose English is their second language and students who are academically disadvantaged with tutoring and academic/career counseling.
+Services are provided through ACCESS to students whose English is their second language and students who are academically disadvantaged with tutoring.

 Services to Non-Native Speakers